McCabe's 'The Threat' May Be Darkest Vision Of Trump Presidency Yet

 McCabe also said in interview clips aired on Thursday that Justice Department officials discussed which Cabinet officials might be sympathetic to removing the president, using the authority of the 25th Amendment to the Constitution.
 (That amendment, ratified in 1967, deals with presidential succession and the prospect of presidential incapacity, creating a means for the vice president and others to step in if the president were deemed unfit to serve.)

-Rosenstein denied this version of the events of mid-May 2017 when first reported in the New York Times in September 2018.
+Rosenstein denied this version of the events of mid-May 2017 when they were first reported in the New York Times in September 2018.
 That Times story relied on unnamed sources.
 One source who spoke to the Times anonymously said he thought Rosenstein might have been sarcastic in making the remark about wearing a wire.

-Rosenstein said on the record then that he had no so such recollection, and his office issued a reiteration of that statement Thursday.
+Rosenstein said on the record then that he had no such recollection, and his office issued a reiteration of that statement Thursday.
 McCabe is the first person associated with those meetings to confirm publicly the account as reported in the Times.

 But his book is about far more than that, as he remained in the acting FBI director post for 10 months and in frequent conflict with the president.
 Having announced he would retire from the bureau in March 2018, McCabe was fired the day before he became eligible for full retirement benefits.
-The official reason for his firing was cited as a "lack of candor."
+The official reason for his firing was cited as "lack of candor."

 An FBI inspector general report had disputed McCabe's answers to four questions having to do with Clinton and the Clinton Foundation, although it isn't clear yet whether authorities will ultimately bring criminal charges against him.

-Note: A previous version of this story misspelled Lindsey Graham's first name as Lindsay.